 - A professional résumé.

 - A 500-word personal reflection on leadership in teaching.

 This new low-residency program combines the best of face-to-face learning with the convenience of online learning.
 Its innovative design gives participants the flexibility they need to balance work and family demands while advancing their skills as teacher leaders.

-- The 36-credit M.A. in Teacher Leadership can be earned in just two years of study, including two summer residency experiences.
-Certificate options can be completed in 12 to 18 months, with at least two summer residencies.
+- The 36-credit M.A. in Teacher Leadership can be earned in just two years of study.
+Certificate options can be completed in 12 to 18 months.

 - Online studies combine reading assignments, online discussions and posts, web-based presentations and other formats.
 Participants will be required to attend one half-day Saturday program each spring and fall semester.

 Participants will engage in mediated field experiences and mentored internships at their schools.
 Additionally, Rider University’s education faculty members will provide one-on-one follow-up throughout the school year.